GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It is practically impossible to teach good programming to students that have had a prior exposure to BASIC: as potential programmers they are mentally mutilated beyond hope of regeneration.
+> ### Managing a large project is a qualitatively different problem from managing a small one, just as leading a division of infantry into battle is different from commanding a small special forces team.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Joseph Yoder (computer scientist)*

 ---
 ## 🏎 Quick Facts